israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 Math.log1p(x)

+    Returns the natural logarithm (loge, also ln) of 1 + x for a number x.

 ### Date
  Work with dates and times in JavaScript.
  by Date constructor so you can parsing, managing, and displaying dates.